fabiankaraben/docsarchive-dev/content/typescript/5.2/tutorials/migrating-from-javascript.md

 If, for instance, you *don’t* want TypeScript to compile to JavaScript in the face of errors, you can use the [`noEmitOnError` ↗](https://www.typescriptlang.org/tsconfig.html#noEmitOnError) option.
 In that sense, TypeScript has a dial on its strictness, and you can turn that knob up as high as you want.

-If you plan on using the stricter settings that are available, it’s best to turn them on now (see [Getting Stricter Checks ↗](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html#getting-stricter-checks) below).
+If you plan on using the stricter settings that are available, it’s best to turn them on now (see [Getting Stricter Checks](/typescript/5.2/tutorials/migrating-from-javascript#getting-stricter-checks) below).
 For instance, if you never want TypeScript to silently infer `any` for a type without you explicitly saying so, you can use [`noImplicitAny` ↗](https://www.typescriptlang.org/tsconfig.html#noImplicitAny) before you start modifying your files.
 While it might feel somewhat overwhelming, the long-term gains become apparent much more quickly.